SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/adminrole.md

 e)	Restore a deleted Container
 f)	Purge a deleted Container

-## Assigning the SharePoint Embedded admin Role
+## Assigning the SharePoint Embedded Admininistrator Role

-The Global admin can assign the SharePoint Embedded admin role to users through both Entra and Microsoft admin center.
+The Global admin can assign the SharePoint Embedded Admin role to users through both Entra and Microsoft admin center.

 ### Through Entra

-Follow the following steps to assign the role of SharePoint Embedded admin on Entra:
+Follow the following steps to assign the role of SharePoint Embedded Admininistrator on Entra:

 1. Sign into Entra as a Global admin